Posts

 Anyhow, to make the salad bowl more interesting, it is possible to buy tomatoes that have many different colours.
 Hence, orange-coloured varieties are now popular, including “Orange Santa” and “Orange Wellington.”
 Dark-coloured tomatoes don’t look right to me !
 They have very dark skin, despite not being completely black.
 Varieties such as ” Black Opal” are available, but these are not for me.

-A very nice looking striped tomato is available called “tigerella“. hence with a red back ground and yellow stripes.
+is available called “tigerella“. hence the red back ground and yellow stripes.
 I have grown these, but my family thought they looked sick!
 Not for everyone, but certainly unique.

 Finally all your growing mediums and plant care materials are available online from all over the UK via the “Hydrostore” website.